 Higher and Degree Apprenticeships are a key aspect of the Government’s strategy to raise UK productivity.
 The aim is to recruit 3m apprentices by 2020.
-From April 2017 large UK employers will be paying the Apprenticeship Levy, which is projected to raise £3b per year.
-Smaller employers will be eligible for up to 90% Government funding for apprenticeships.
+From April 2017 large UK employers have been paying the Apprenticeship Levy, which is projected to raise £3b per year.
+Smaller employers are eligible for up to 90% Government funding for apprenticeships.
 Around 40% of Apprenticeship Standards are at higher levels and the apprenticeship agenda has the potential to transform the landscape of higher education.

 Credit has a key role to play in the development of Degree Apprenticeships to provide the common currency for learning that this integrated approach requires.
 Credit provides the means to recognise learning equivalently wherever it occurs ‘on’ or ‘off the job’.
 For example, the accreditation of in-company training provides the means to integrate the resulting learning as a constituent element of Degree Apprenticeships.
 The integration of professional body recognition within Degree Apprenticeships can also be facilitated by a common understanding of credit and levels.
 For example, the production of credit-bearing professional development portfolios, as part of Degree Apprenticeship programmes, can often simultaneously provide the basis for meeting professional body membership requirements.